nhardemandata/nhardemandata/README.md

 ## Hello and Welcome!

+Hi, I’m Nolan — welcome to my GitHub!

+I’m a Houston native currently living just north of the city.
+This GitHub profile highlights a collection of personal and technical projects I’ve worked on.
+Feel free to explore, and don’t forget to ⭐ star the ones you enjoy!

 ## 💼 Projects

 ### 🐟 Fish Species Analysis (R + Python + SQL + Tableau) 🐡